Skip to content

 bash

-kubectl rollout restart deployment/kube-prometheus-stack-grafana -n monitoring
+kubectl rollout restart deployment/monitoring-grafana -n monitoring

 Disable OAuth2